 Most traditional fire safety devices have distinct limitations: smoke detectors alert you to a fire, but cannot do anything about it.Hand-held fire extinguishers require human intervention to be useful.Fire sprinklers do a wonderful job saving lives, but often cause extensive damage to homes and personal possessions.Only StoveTop FireStop can alert, suppress, and protect simultaneously and 100% automatically.

 The StoveTop FireStop Plus Sensor is available to purchase directly from the manufacturer today, and will be rolled out to WilliamsRDM’s distributor network in the coming weeks.
+Visit our “Wholesale” page for product details and kitchen hood fire suppression system costs.

 About STFS:The original automatic fire suppressor, StoveTop FireStop was first conceived in the early 1970’s.Over the last 45 years, the brand has expanded into multiple countries, and has grown from a single product offering into a full line of fire suppression products to cover a wide variety of kitchen configurations.